Nexmo/station/_documentation/concepts/guides/signing-messages.md

 ### Step 2: For hash

-* Add an ampersand `&` and the signature secret to the end of the string.
-It should now look something like this: `&akey=value&bkey=value&your_signature_secret`
+* Add signature secret to the end of the string, directly after the last value.
+It should now look something like this: `&akey=value&bkey=valueyour_signature_secret`
 * Now run the string through an md5 hash function and convert the resulting bytes to a string of hexadecimal digits.
 This is your MD5 hash signature, and should be added to the HTTP parameters of your request as the `sig` parameter.

 ### Step 2: For HMAC